Nominal and Real GDP, GDP Price Index, GDP Deflator

 The multiplication by 100 gives a nice round number, especially for reporting.
 However, to determine real GDP, the nominal GDP is divided by the price index divided by 100.

 Another method of calculating real GDP is to enumerate the volume of output, then multiplying that volume by the prices of the base year.
-So if a gallon of gas cost $2 in the year 2000, and the United States produced 10,000,000,000 gallons, then these values can be compared to a later year.
-For instance, if the United States produced 15,000,000,000 gallons of gasoline in the year 2010, then the real increase in GDP with respect to gasoline could be calculated by simply multiplying the 15 billion by the 2000 price of $2 per gallon.
+So if a gallon of gas cost $2 in Year 1, and the United States produced 10,000,000,000 gallons, then these values can be compared to a later year.
+For instance, if the United States produced 15,000,000,000 gallons of gasoline in Year 10, then the real increase in GDP with respect to gasoline could be calculated by simply multiplying the 15 billion by the 2000 price of $2 per gallon.
 The price index can then be calculated by dividing the nominal GDP by the real GDP.
-So if gasoline was $3 per gallon in 2010, then the price index = 3 / 2 × 100 =150.
+So if gasoline was $3 per gallon in Year 10, then the price index = 3 / 2 × 100 =150.

-Of course, there are many complexities to calculating real GDP by either method.
+Of course, calculating real GDP by either method is more complicated.
 Statisticians must necessarily use assumptions about the proportion of each type of goods and services purchased in a given year.

 Potential GDP and the Output Gap

-If the output gap is negative, then the Federal Reserve will adjust its monetary policy to stimulate the economy more; if positive, then the Federal Reserve would probably increase the federal funds rate to cool the economy.
+If the output gap is negative, the Federal Reserve will adjust its monetary policy to stimulate the economy more; if positive, the Federal Reserve would increase the federal funds rate to cool the economy.